Tomo-chan Is a Girl!

+The manga follows the everyday life of a tomboy high school student who is in love with her childhood friend, who only treats her as a boy, and her attempts to make him reciprocate her unrequited love.

 Plot

-Tomo Aizawa is a tomboy who has been head-over-heels in love with her childhood friend Junichiro Kubota for a long time, even though he only sees her as "one of the boys" and has no romantic feelings for her at all.
+Tomo Aizawa is a tomboy who has been head-over-heels in love with her childhood best friend Junichiro Kubota for a long time, even though he only sees her as "one of the boys" and has no romantic feelings for her at all.
 Hilarity ensues when she tries many times in vain to win his heart, but almost always fails and even ends up getting physical at times.